 The study data were analyzed by descriptive statistics and presented in tables.
 The mean value was used as a measure of central tendency and standard deviation as a measure of dispersion for continuous variables.
 The values of categorical variables were presented as rates or percentages.
 The normality of data distribution was tested by the Kolmogorov-Smirnov test.
-A χ^2 test was used to assess the difference in the distribution of categorical data between the HD group and the control group.
-Student's t-test or Mann-Whitney test was used to assess differences in mean values of interval data.
-Statistical analysis was performed in SPSS Statistics, Version 20.0 (IBM Corp., Armonk, NY, USA).
+A chi-square test was used to assess the difference in the distribution of categorical data between the HD group and the control group.
+Student's T-test or Mann Whitney test was used to assess differences in mean values of interval data.
+Statistical analysis was performed in SPSS (version 20).